 I would describe this as a plant for someone who has suffered and needs love.
 Perhaps it is a plant that reminds us how important compassion and empathy is?
 Having said that, it might also be a flower that reminds us not to give too freely of our emotions.
 Sometimes it is good to be sensitive about other people’s feelings but if that sensitivity affects how we feel and live our lives it can cripple us.
 I would suggest that it is a plant to remind you to save your affections for someone who really appreciates you.

 You may find these words hard to believe or understand.
 However, can you explain the relief you feel when you see the first snowdrop, the joy of a bluebell wood or the love of a rose?
 There is no denying that each of us feels a connection with flowers in one way or another.
-If you want to explore why and how to connect to flowers then I am currently working on an E-book.
-It will be available later in March from this website.
-I hope you will enjoy it!
+If you want to explore why and how to connect to flowers then I have written this Ebook guide all about it.